shielsr/assignment-02/documentation.md

 #### 1. Favourite flavours
 [MUST] As an existing fan, I want to create a bespoke packet of pastilles with my favourite flavours, so I can make the best possible packet for me.

-#### 2. Live count
+#### 2. Live counter
-[MUST] As a user, I want a live count of how many pastilles I've added to my packet, so I don't have to backtrack and correct errors later.
+[MUST] As a user, I want a live counter of how many pastilles I've added to my packet, so I don't have to backtrack and correct errors later.

 #### 3. Visual representation
 [MUST] As a user, I want to be able to see a mockup of the packet, so I know how it will look before I order it.